Do Dham Badrinath Kedarnath Yatra Itinerary

 After breakfast at the resort, you will fly to Kedarnath.
-Due to Government regulation, due to massive floods last two year ago all accommodation facilities in Kedarnath have been damaged.
-Night halt will not be provided in Kedarnath, instead, we will offer night halt facilities in Guptkashi area.
+Due to Government regulation, due to massive floods last two years ago all accommodation facilities in Kedarnath have been damaged.
+Night halt will not be provided in Kedarnath, instead, we will offer night halt facilities in the Guptkashi area.

 Day 04: Guptkashi – Badrinath (190kms/7hr)

 After Breakfast leaves for Badrinath via Joshimath.
 Check-in Hotel.
-Later at evening visit Badrinath Temple for Aarti.
+Later in the evening visit Badrinath Temple for Aarti.
 Overnight stay.

 Tapt Kund: Natural thermal springs on the bank of the river Alaknanda, where it is customary to bathe before entering the Badrinath temple.